Deploy a Sample RSS Reader to App Platform

 The script applies several updates to the app’s database.

-After the tables have migrated, you can verify that they migrated correctly by logging in to the database and listing the tables using the PostgreSQL shell.
+You can verify that the tables migrated correctly by logging in to the database and listing the tables using the PostgreSQL shell.
 To do this, run the following command in the console:

 python manage.py dbshell